 1. Better accuracy in terms of budget and time estimations

-Because a PMO is in charge of overseeing all projects, they have a greater understanding of what is feasible and what is not.
-This results in more accurate estimations when it comes to budget and time frames — meaning less wasted money and time.
+Because a PMO oversees all projects, they have a greater understanding of what is feasible and what is not.
+This results in more accurate estimations regarding budget and time frames — meaning less wasted money and time.

 2. Improved communication and collaboration

-A PMO can help to improve communication and collaboration within an organization.
-By establishing standardized procedures and templates, as well as providing resources and training, the PMO can help to ensure that everyone is on the same page when it comes to projects.
+A PMO can improve communication and collaboration within an organization.
+By establishing standardized procedures and templates, as well as providing resources and training, the PMO can ensure that everyone is on the same page regarding projects.

-This leads to less confusion and fewer misunderstandings, ultimately resulting in smoother, more successful projects.
+This leads to fewer confusion and misunderstandings, resulting in smoother, more successful projects.